Achimenes

 of bright peach blooms, it seems to glow.

-for me, I love the huge pink bloom with the deep
+me, I love the huge pink bloom with the deep burgundy

-burgundy throat markand it is an upright.
-The problem is
+throat markand it is an upright.
+The problem is that it

-that it doesn't bloom well for me, 3 to 5 bloom a year.
-I
+doesn't bloom well for me, 3 to 5 bloom a year.
+I have

-have had it for several years always had the same
+had it for several years always had the same problem,

-problem, that being said I do keep it, because of the
+that being said I do keep it, because of the beautiful

-couple of hybrids, one has the same large blooms and
+hybrids, one has the same large blooms and willingness

 Achimenes 'Purple Prince' - I bought this several years